Meenakshi Chaudhary

 Meenakshi Chaudhary (born 5 March 1997) is an Indian actress and beauty pageant titleholder who works predominantly in Telugu and Tamil films.
-She represented the state of Haryana at the Femina Miss India 2018 pageant, where she was crowned as Femina Miss India Grand International 2018.
-Chaudhary represented India at Miss Grand International 2018 and was crowned as the first runner up.
+She represented the state of Haryana at the Femina Miss India 2018 pageant, where she was crowned Femina Miss India Grand International 2018.
+Chaudhary represented India at Miss Grand International 2018 and finished as the first runner-up.

-Chaudhary made her film debut with the Hindi film Upstarts (2019) before making her lead debut with the Telugu film Ichata Vahanamulu Niluparadu (2021).
-She has since featured in box-office hits like HIT: The Second Case (2022), The Greatest of All Time (2024), Lucky Baskhar (2024) and Sankranthiki Vasthunam (2025).
+Chaudhary made her film debut with the Hindi film Upstarts (2019) before making her lead debut in the Telugu film Ichata Vahanamulu Niluparadu (2021).
+She has since appeared in the box-office hits HIT: The Second Case (2022), The Greatest of All Time (2024), Lucky Baskhar (2024), and Sankranthiki Vasthunam (2025).

 Early life and education

-Meenakshi Chaudhary was born on 5 March 1997 into a Gurjar Hindu family in Panchkula, Haryana, India.
-Her late father B.R Chaudhary was a colonel in the Indian Army.
-She completed her schooling from the St. Soldier International Convent School in Chandigarh.
-She is also a state level swimmer and badminton player.
-Chaudhary completed her bachelor's degree in dental surgery from the National Dental College and Hospital in Dera Bassi, Punjab.
+Meenakshi Chaudhary was born on 5 March 1997 into a Punjabi family in Panchkula, Haryana, India.
+Her father, late B. R. Chaudhary, was a colonel in the Indian Army.
+She completed her schooling from St. Soldier International Convent School in Chandigarh.
+She is also a state-level swimmer and badminton player.
+Chaudhary completed her bachelor's degree in dental surgery from the National Dental College and Hospital in Dera Bassi, Punjab..